VasiescuAdrian/DungeonCrawler/README.md

 ## Note

 This is a console-based RPG project focused on backend/game logic rather than graphics.
 It was a really tough journey since it is my first game ever created, and I learned everything on the go, stayed on this project for some time.
+But I enjoy learning new things and love how much it made me evolve my skills.